 - Pea Pebbles or Sand or gravel

-Step #7 : Repeat until your walkway is of the desired width and length.
+Repeat until the walkway is of the desired width and length.

 Once Your walkway is completed, Dampcure the entire path for five to seven days to dry completely, depending on the weather in your area.

-Once your walkway is dry, fill in the “cracks” between the stones with tiny pebbles, sand or gravel, etc.
+Once the walkway is dry, fill in the “cracks” between the stones with tiny pebbles, sand or gravel, etc.

 In this case, we decided to use pebbles, available at Home Depot for $2.45 a bag.
 Simply dump the bag on and sweep the pebbles into the cracks.